The zero-dispersion limit for the Benjamin--Ono equation on the circle: Proving the main results

-It turns out, that if we sum $\langle S(m,n)1,1\rangle$ over the various cyclic permutations of $m$ and $n$ we get a constant, as demonstrated by the following Lemma \ref{lem: theRaney-typeLemma}.
-Conveniently, the remain $(m,n)$-dependent terms in \eqref{eq: theHardExpansion} are invariant under permutations of $m$ and $n$.
+It turns out that summing $S(m,n)$ over the various cyclic permutations of $m$ and $n$ yields $k$, as demonstrated by the following Lemma \ref{lem: theRaney-typeLemma}.
+Conveniently, the remaining $(m,n)$-dependent terms in \eqref{eq: theHardExpansion} are invariant under permutations of $m$ and $n$.

 In what follows, $m\in \Z^{d+1}$ and $n\in \N_0^k$ will be endowed with cyclic indexing so that

 for $r\in \Z$, $j\in \{1,\dots,d+1\}$, and $\ell\in \{1,\dots,k\}$, and $T$ will denote the cyclic shift \begin{lemma}[A Raney–type lemma] Let $m\in \Z^{d+1}$ and $n\in \N_0^k$ be such that $m_1+\dots +m_{d+1}=k\geq 1$ and $n_1+\dots +n_{k}=d\geq 0$.
 Then